garrettsparks/nvfbc-relay/README.md

 small margins.\
 That means that while NvFBCR will capture a display outputting HDR, it will only output on an SDR surface.\
+Frame delivery pacing could be better and tearing is allowed for lowest performance impact.\
 Additionally, I have observed a much larger performance impact than is typical using NvFBC in both NvFBCR and in Shadowplay specifically in Horizon: Zero Dawn.
 I've found no other application to exhibit this apparent CPU-related regression, but HZD also has a weird bug where ReBAR causes